-RUNNING AGROUND CAN CAUSE SERIOUS DAMAGE TO A BOAT AND ITS UNDERWATER GEAR.
-IF YOUR BOAT SHOULD BECOME GROUNDED, DISTRIBUTE PERSONAL FLOTATION DEVICES AND INSPECT THE BOAT FOR POSSIBLE DAMAGE.
+RUNNING AGROUND CAN CAUSE SERIOUS DAMAGE TO A BOAT AND ITS UNDER-WATER GEAR.
+IF YOUR BOAT SHOULD BECOME GROUNDED, DISTRIBUTE PER-SONAL FLOTATION DEVICES AND INSPECT THE BOAT FOR POSSIBLE DAMAGE.
 THOROUGHLY INSPECT THE BILGE AREA FOR SIGNS OF LEAKAGE.
-AN EXPERIENCED SERVICE FACILITY SHOULD CHECK YOUR UNDERWATER GEAR AT THE FIRST OPPORTUNITY.
+AN EXPERI-ENCED SERVICE FACILITY SHOULD CHECK YOUR UNDERWATER GEAR AT THE FIRST OPPORTUNITY.
 DO NOT CONTINUE TO USE YOUR BOAT IF THE CONDITION OF THE UNDERWATER EQUIPMENT IS QUESTIONABLE.

-8.6 Trailering Your Boat Note: Contact your dealer to evaluate your towing vehicle and hitch, and to make sure you have the correct trailer for your boat. - Make sure the trailer is a match for your boat's weight and hull design. - The gross vehicle weight rating must be shown on the trailer.
-Make sure the weight of the boat, engine, gear and trailer is not more than the gross vehicle weight rating. - Make sure the boat is securely fastened on the trailer to prevent movement between the boat and trailer.
+9.6 Trailering Your Boat

+Note: Contact your dealer to evaluate your towing vehicle and hitch, and to make sure you have the correct trailer for your boat.

+- Make sure the trailer is a match for your boat's weight and hull design. - The gross vehicle weight rating must be shown on the trailer.
+Make sure the weight of the boat, engine, gear and trailer is not more than the gross vehicle weight rating. - Make sure the boat is securely fastened on the trailer to prevent movement between the boat and trailer. - Make sure the trailer bunks and rollers properly support the hull and don't put pressure on the lifting strakes.

 Note: Your dealer will give instructions on how to load, fasten and launch your boat.